scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 #### Protocol

-The highest level of abstraction in Tx Builder is a [**Protocol**](compiler/model/package.scala#L10-L21), which is a specification of the data-inputs, inputs and outputs of the transaction to be created.
+The highest level of abstraction in Tx Builder is a [**Protocol**](compiler/model/package.scala#L10-L24), which is a specification of the data-inputs, inputs and outputs of the transaction to be created.
 A **Protocol** is made up of the following items:
-- Constants
-- Data-input box definitions
-- Input box definitions
-- Output box definitions
-- Unary operations
-- Binary operations
-- Conversions
-- Branches
+- Optional sequence of `Constant` declarations, using which we can encode arbitrary values into the script.
+- Optional sequence of computation box definition, `boxes`, each of which maps to zero or more boxes.
+  These are for accessing arbitrary boxes without having to use them as data inputs (or inputs).
+- Optional sequence of box definitions, `dataInputs`, to be used as data-inputs in the transaction.
+- Mandatory sequence of box definitions, `inputs`, to be used as inputs to the transaction.
+- Mandatory sequence of box definitions, `outputs`, defining the outputs of the transaction.
+- Optional sequence of `Unary` operations, used to convert between same types (example `Long` to `Long`).
+- Optional sequence of `Binary` operations, used to compose two objects into a third object (of same types).
+- Optional sequence of `Conversion` operations, used to convert between types (example `Address` to `ErgoTree`).
+- Optional sequence of `Branch` instructions, used for run-time control-flow.

 #### Declarations